Yeniçağa

 Yeniçağa is a town in Bolu Province in the Black Sea region of Turkey, 38 km from the town of Bolu, on the Otoyul 4 highway from Istanbul to Ankara.
 It is the seat of Yeniçağa District.
 Its population is 4,625 (2021).
-Elevation is about 1200 m.
+Its elevation is about 1200 m.
 The mayor is Recai Çağlar (AKP).

 Yeniçağa is a small town providing basic infrastructure to the surrounding countryside, and successive generations have migrated to large cities in Turkey or abroad in search of jobs and careers.